Fluorescence-Tools/chisurf/README.md

 ## Simulation of fluorescence observables
 * Kappa2 distributions based on residual anisotropies
 * Simulation of fluorescence quenching in protein by aromatic amino acids [![DOI for citing FPS](https://img.shields.io/badge/DOI-10.1021/acs.jpcb.7b03441.2222-blue.svg)](http://pubs.acs.org/doi/abs/10.1021/acs.jpcb.7b03441)
-*Simulation of FRET rate constant distributions based on accessible volumes4
+* Simulation of FRET rate constant distributions based on accessible volumes

 # Download
 By downloading and using ChiSurf, you agree with the following terms: